 Do I need special footwear?

 For Salsa & Latin Dancing its recommend that you wear leather-soled shoes or dance shoes.
 Most sneakers or other shoes with rubber or spongy soles can stick to the floor during turns and spins and cause ankle and knee injuries.
+Some street shoes are okay too, the best types of shoes are non bulky and light shoes that don't have to much tred so its slips more.
+Also flexibility of the shoes helps too.
 However in the first few classes at the beginner level, anything comfortable is ok.
 We do recommend dance shoes as you start to progress, or you could get some before you start.
 We stock dance shoes for men & women at our in house Salsa Latina store via "Izadora Couture"

 What will I learn?

 Everything you need to feel comfortable on the dance floor - so you can have a great time and able to freestyle partner dance with anyone, anywhere in the world to Salsa & Latin music!
 The same fundamentals are used if you want to take it further into performance & competitions.
 We cover basic structure and techniques of dancing with and without a partner.
 The more you understand the fundamentals the faster you can develop your own style.

 Because dancing is also cardio exercise, we recommend that you bring a hand-towl.
 We also have drinks available for purchase or bring a drink to keep your fluid intake up.
 Also with all partner dancing think 'more' about personal hygiene by making sure your breath is sweet and use deodorant.